MBA from IITs: Courses, Rankings, Eligibility & CAT Cut-Offs

 CAT Exam Expected Cut-Off for the IITs

-The students who want to join an IIT for an MBA then their CAT score is a major determining factor in their selection.
-Most of the IITs have at least a minimum 80–90 percentile cut-off in CAT but in order to get shortlisted they would typically need a much higher score.
-For instance, IIT Bombay and IIT Delhi prefer shortlisting candidates at a 97–98% CAT percentile while others such as IIT Roorkee, Kharagpur and Kanpur consider slightly lower marks in the 92–94% range.
-Newer IITs such as ISM Dhanbad and IIT Jodhpur have less stringent cut-off expectations so they are more open to accepting a diverse pool of applicants.
+The students who would like to be part of an IIT for their MBA for them CAT score is considered as an compulsory element for their admission.
+Most of the IITs have at least 80–90 percentile of mandatory CAT cutoff dealing it as a baseline score for short listing.
+For example IIT Bombay and IIT Delhi call for candidates at around 97 – 98%ile in CAT while others like IIT Roorkee, Kharagpur and Kanpur keep their expectations a tad lower at in the 92 – 94%ile range.
+The newer IITs like ISM Dhanbad and IIT Jodhpur have lower cut-off expectations, so they're more "flexible" in terms of admitting a broad range of applicants.